ConradNiedzwiedzki/DataBase-for-Elementary-School/README.md

-# DataBase-for-Elementary-School
+# Database-for-Elementary-School
-DataBase for Elementary School.
+Database for Elementary School.
 It was a project for my studies so all of its files are in Polish:

 Projekt bazy szkoły podstawowej.
 Folden ten zawiera rozbudowany model konceptualny wraz z modelem fizycznym, utworzonym w PowerDesigner'ze.